 An inner-city development that prevents more than 75% of its stormwater runoff from draining to the public drainage system: no impacts to the local river in almost all storms, and a much reduced contribution to flooding problems in the few storms each year that do cause it to overflow.
 The system relies on two small, productive, well-watered gardens that keep our household in herbs and vegetables (and will provide cooling shade to the back deck, once the grape vine has grown), without the need for mains water, and a small rainwater tank that takes up less than 1% of the property area.
 The tank provides about a third of the water used by our house, by supplying our toilets and washing machine.
 This diary describes the system’s design, construction and on-going performance.

 We have renovated our small house in Richmond, an inner suburb of Melbourne.
 The house sits on a 160-m2 block, and now we have pushed out to the boundary in a few places, our roof area is 121 m2.
 Only a square metre or so of brickwork at the front gate drains to the street.
 With our new stormwater system, no runoff should leave the property from any surfaces other than this square metre of brickwork, except in the largest of storms.
-(If your initial reaction to this is ‘but won’t you be starving the local river of valuable flows?’, please have a browse through the links at urbanstreams.net: short answer to this question is ‘no’.)
+(If your initial reaction to this is ‘but won’t you be starving the local river of valuable flows?’, please have a browse through the links at urbanstreams.net, maybe starting with this post: the short answer to this question is ‘no’.)

 We have installed a 2,750-litre, slimline tank along the back wall of our courtyard, and all of the downpipes (draining about 117 m2 of roof), except 1 (draining ~4 m2), drain to the tank via a charged system.
 Each of the downpipes has a rain-head with a fly-wire screen to prevent debris flowing down the pipe, and to keep out mosquitoes.
 This was particularly challenging for two downpipes on walls along the boundary, where we only had 150 mm between the wall and the boundary.
 I managed to source two frogmouth filters, narrow enclosed filters that are no longer manufactured, from a supplier in Perth.
 The small amount of water that splashes out of these filters is directed through a second pipe into the small garden outside our kitchen.